t-crest/patmos/c/apps/ownspm/README.md

 [hello_spm.c](hello_spm.c)

 For other test programs set the variable `MAIN` at your compile make call.
+Following test prorams are available:

+ * `hello_spm.c` does simple checks on a shared SPM
+ * `timing.c` measures access times (using the deadline device with random delays)
+ * `single_owner.c` does a multicore test on a single SPM with ownership
+ * `test_owner.c` does a multicore test with two SPMs with ownership

 The experiments can be execute on the Patmos emulator of with the real hardware on an FPGA board.